-With the spread of the coronavirus and the possibility of a lockdown for a couple weeks, we are all thinking about how to stock a pantry well.
+It’s important to have a well-stocked pantry to make cooking a breeze.
 Below is a list of items I always have stocked in my pantry.
 Having these shelf-stable items available on hand, whether there is a national emergency or not, keeps you creative in the kitchen and ready to cook or bake in a pinch.

 Be sure to also check out my very resourceful post on how to stock your freezer.

 Being in the business of food, I always have a well-stocked pantry, and below you’ll see an example of what I mean by a well-stocked pantry.
 While I buy specialty items here and there for recipe testing and simply taste testing and variety, I love keeping the below pantry staples stocked at all times.

 It gives me the peace of mind that I can whip up breakfast, lunch, dinner, or even dessert without having to run to the store.

 Before diving into the list, here are some things to keep in mind as you’re stocking your pantry.

 - Buy most frequently used items in bulk: If your kids eat Cheerios every day or you make spaghetti once a week, always keep two boxes of the cereal and several packages of pasta on hand.
 They won’t go to waste.

 - Keep a running list and check before you go to the store.
 Nothing spoils dinner plans like reaching for the EVOO to saute onions and finding half an inch left in the bottle.
 When the bottle is half empty, buy another.
 Treat your kitchen like a factory.
 Stock the parts.

 - Think about versatility: A big container of old-fashioned oats can make Overnight Oats for breakfast, Oatmeal Cookies for the class party, topping for a Mixed Berry Crisp.
 Walnuts go into brownies one night and add protein to a salad the next night.